How to Select an Office Chair

 Here's our professional advice for How to Select an Office Chair:

 What's the Use?

 The first step in selecting an office chair is to consider how the chair is going to be used.
 The type of chair you select should be different depending on whether you need an office chair for occasional use at a desk, an ergonomic chair that provides maximum comfort and adjustability for employees who spend hours at a time in their chairs, conference room chairs for executives in the boardroom or office guest chairs for a reception area or waiting room.

 are multi-use chairs with casters for mobility and swivel and tilt features.
 Nearly all modern desk chairs have pneumatic lift cylinders - aka "gas lift cylinders" - for immediate height adjustment.
 In addition to their use as office chairs, desk chairs are commonly used as conference room chairs.
 Black leather chairs and black mesh chairs

-are particularly good choices because of their neutral color and comfort.
-They provide a nice contrast to wood finish conference tables and harmonize with existing carpet and wall colors as well as give a professional look to your conference room.Ergonomic chairs
+are particularly good choices for conference rooms because of their comfort and neutral color.
+They provide a stylish contrast to wood-finish conference tables and harmonize with existing carpet and wall colors as well as lending a professional look to your conference room.

 normally do not have casters.
 They are designed to stay in place when used as reception room seating